chris-wamae/kindledecision/README.md

 # Kindledecision
-Kindledecision is a web application that aims to easen the process of making group decisions.
+Kindledecision is a web application that facilitates group decision making in a way that ensures everyone is on the same page.

 ## How does it work
+In summary, the application works by users creating topics called queries and adding other users to take part in them.

+These topics have choices that other users can select.
+All the users that were added to the query can view the progress of the selections and the final results at the end.

 ### User accounts